Retention Date: January 11, 2024

 · Upload the Digital Recording and Processing System (DRAP) recordings of hearings to ENM.
 DRAP Release 9.2 includes a new ENM hearing checkbox that automatically generates a Digital Recording ID to upload the hearing recording to the ENM application.
 Upon case closure, burn a CD of the recording and file it in the official paper file following the Case Closure Desk Guide.

-· Non-DIB cases previously scanned into the Claims File User Interface (CFUI) will continue to be processed in CFUI and will not be added to ENM.
+· Non-DIB cases previously scanned into the Claims File User Interface (CFUI) will continue to be processed in the Evidence Portal and will not be added to ENM.

 Direct all program-related and technical questions to your Regional Office support staff.
 Regional Office support staff may refer questions or unresolved issues to their headquarters’ contacts in OCALJ.

-CJB 22-04 - Hearings by Telephone and Online Video Due to the Coronavirus Disease 2019 (COVID-19) Pandemic
+CJB 23-01 – Hearing Appearances by Telephone and Online Video

 EM-21000 SEN REV 4 - Instructions for Sending Non-Medical Appeals (NMA) to the Office of Hearings Operations (OHO) and Office of Appellate Operations (OAO) using Electronic Non-Medical (ENM) application’s Create, Upload, and Transfer of Jurisdiction Functionality